-When in the Windows Desktop application (not in the Start screen) press the Fn + Esc key combination, or double-click the icon in the notification area of the taskbar to toggle the Control Center on/off.
-The Control Center gives quick access to frequently used controls and enables you to quickly turn the camera/touch pad on/off (see Appendix B for full details).
+Run the Control Center from the Windows Start menu Control Center 30 or use the Fn + Esc key combination, or double-click the icon in the notification area of the taskbar.
+The Control Center provides quick access to Power Modes, Fan settings and LED Keyboard (for optional LED keyboards only) configuration (see Appendix B).

-Figure 1 - 5 - Control Center
+Figure 1 - 7 - Control Center